Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: An Empirical Investigation of 3D AD S

-We begin our investigation by answering the question: "How effective are current 3D methods over the state-of-the-art 2D methods?".
-To represent 3D methods, we test two approaches: i) Voxel GAN \cite{mvtec3d}, a generative method proposed as a baseline for 3D AD\&S. While it has several variants, we use the best performing ones, which are "Voxel" and "Voxel + RGB". ii) 3D-ST \cite{3d_ad_pc_deep}, a concurrent method that uses a point cloud student-teacher model to learn meaningful 3D representations.
-We use PatchCore \cite{patchcore} to represent color-based 2D AD\&S methods.
-Importantly, PatchCore uses features that were pre-trained on the ImageNet \cite{imagenet} dataset, which have been shown to be highly effective for AD\&S, in contrast, 3D-ST used ModelNet10 \cite{modelnet10} for pretraining the teacher model.
-The results on MVTec 3D-AD are presented in Tab.~\ref{table:2d_v_3d}.
-In accordance with previous work, we report the PRO metric with integration limits of $0.3$.
-Surprisingly, PatchCore, which does not use 3D information, outperforms all other methods.
+We begin our investigation by evaluating if current 3D AD\&S methods are actually better than the SoTA 2D methods when applied on \textbf{3D} data.
+To represent 3D methods, we test two approaches: i) Voxel GAN \cite{mvtec3d}, a generative method proposed as a baseline for 3D AD\&S. While it has several variants, we use the best performing ones, which are ``Voxel`` and ``Voxel + RGB``. ii) 3D-ST \cite{3d_ad_pc_deep}, a concurrent method that uses a point cloud student-teacher model to learn 3D representations.
+We use PatchCore \cite{patchcore} to represent color-based image AD\&S methods.
+Importantly, PatchCore uses features that were pre-trained on the ImageNet \cite{imagenet} dataset, which has been shown to be highly effective for image AD\&S. In contrast, 3D-ST used ModelNet10 \cite{modelnet10} for pre-training their teacher model.
+We present the results in Fig.~\ref{table:2d_v_3d}.
+Surprisingly, PatchCore, which does not use 3D information, outperforms all previous methods.